positron-solutions/master-of-ceremonies/README.md

 ### Recording Integration

 Whenever you change the resolution of a frame for recording, you need to configure the output resolution in OBS.
 To start recording, you have to click on OBS.
-This kind of work could be tighter and integrated into `mc-dispatch`.
+This kind of work could be tighter and integrated into `moc-dispatch`.

 ### Extensible Transient UI